vipenrica/HSI/lecture notes/README.md

-in this folder you will find the power point presentations shown in class
+in this folder you will find the power point presentations shown in class and instructions on the class project (class_project.pptx)

 L_01sm.pptx are the slides of lecture 1 without videos.
 Videos of this lecture are rte-bookbedload (https://hydrolab.illinois.edu/people/parkerg/e-videos.htm) and SuspendedLoad.